Cubittz/linux-server-configuration/README.md

 # linux-server-configuration
-Udacity Full Stack Nanodegree project to configure a linux web server
+Udacity Full Stack Nanodegree project to configure a linux web server.
+This readme file explains some of the settings and configuration options that were chosed when building the server.

 ### General Settings
 Public IP: 52.91.39.237